Getting started

 Install

 Install the Go toolchain.
-You will need at least Go version 1.22.
+You will need at least Go version 1.23.
 If you

-would like to run a few optional debug commands, also ensure that sha256sum
+would like to run a few optional debug commands, also ensure that sha256sum,

-are installed on the system.
+cut, and basenc are installed on the system.

 Install the following Sigsum tools: